 You should not get the vaccine if you:

 You cannot get shingles if you have never had chickenpox.
 However, you may get a severe case of chickenpox.
 If you had chickenpox, you are at risk for shingles.
-This is because the virus stays in your body.
 Getting the vaccine can reduce your risk.

 WHERE CAN I GET MORE INFORMATION?